yazgoo/ensime-vim/README.md

     export BROWSER=firefox

-All the following commands should be ran from your scala directory.
+All the following commands should be run from your scala directory.

 First you need ensime sbt plugin: